 Dr. Lynn S. Moore, Chief Diversity Officer for MassBay Community College, provides leadership in the development and implementation of a wide range of diversity and inclusion initiatives for community understanding and acceptance of ethnic, cultural, religious, and racial diversity.
 He collaborates with members of the executive team and administrative offices to enhance campus-wide diversity initiatives.
 He is also Director of the Students of Color Program at MassBay.
 Dr. Moore completed his undergraduate education at North Carolina Central University, having majored in Business Administration, before going on to Cambridge College where he obtained a master’s in management, and later a Ph.D. from Capella University in Post-Secondary and Adult Education.
 He is a longtime member of the Greater Framingham Community Church and serves as a Deacon and the Director of the Vacation Bible School program.

-Mr. Corazzini serves as the Assistant Superintendent of Equity, Diversity and Community Engagement for the Framingham Public Schools.
-He earned a Bachelor of Arts degree in History and a Master of Science degree in Nonprofit Management from Worcester State University.
+Mr. Corazzini serves as the VP of Government Affairs at Clark University.
+The former FPS Assistant Superintendent of Equity, Diversity and Community Engagement earned a Bachelor of Arts degree in History and a Master of Science degree in Nonprofit Management from Worcester State University.
 He is also a graduate of the AASA/Howard University Urban Superintendents Program.
 Mr. Corazzini has served as the Director of Community Resource Development for the Framingham Public Schools since 2012, and in this time he has expanded the Out of School Time programs and community partnerships in the district.
 Prior to his work in Framingham, he worked for a number of youth development organizations, including Citizen Schools, Dynamy, the Worcester Education Collaborative and the United Way of Central Massachusetts.
 At the United Way, he served on the senior leadership team that developed one of the first nationally recognized Promise Neighborhoods, a student-centered wraparound support initiative developed under the Obama Administration.
 He has extensive experience supporting non-profit organizations in strategic planning, organizational development and diversity initiatives.